intergalaktik/EMC-experiments/EMC-TinySA/README.md

 Click on "TR1 - dBm > GAIN"

-Now you can save graph with "Add to Instrument History"
+Now you can save the graph with "Add to Instrument History"

 Or you can use "Export JSON" and "Import JSON"

-On the graph you can enable or disable some lines by clicking on there name in top right corner.
+On the graph, you can enable or disable some lines by clicking on their name in the top right corner.

-Also on top right corner of plotty you will find autoscale button.
+Also on the top right corner of the Plotty you will find the autoscale button.

 ### Antennas

-We need to have two identical antennas
+We need to have two identical antennas.

 You will need to find low noise location, for example basement.

-We will use same range for the antennas from 30MHz to 1GHz so you will have same setup.
+We will use the same range for the antennas from 30MHz to 1GHz so you will have the same setup.

 Distance antennas (best 1m or more) I did 0.5m as then lower power is needed.

 Use some holder to hold antennas at some level (like 1m).

-Connect one antena to TX and one to RX tinySA.
+Connect one antenna to TX and one to RX tiny.

-Do not connect amplifier, you can do everything wihout one.
+Do not connect an amplifier, you can do everything without one.

-Use same settings on both tinySA devices.
+Use the same settings on both tinySA devices.

-Now set "TRACE 2" on RX device to MAX HOLD.
+Now set "TRACE 2" on the RX device to MAX HOLD.

-Star SWEEP with TX device and you should get nice line after some time (10-30min).
+Star SWEEP with TX device and you should get a nice line after some time (10-30min).

 Now you have TRACE 1 and TRACE 2

-Connect RX device to EEZ meassuring project and get TRACE 1 and TRACE 2
+Connect RX device to EEZ measuring project and get TRACE 1 and TRACE 2

 Click on Settings

 Change amplification settings - "TX Signal(dBm)" and "Attenuator(dBm)"

-Change Antenna Measurements settings - Distance(m)" and "TX Signal(dBm)" <- this can be different then TX Signa used for amplifier.
+Change Antenna Measurements settings - Distance(m)" and "TX Signal(dBm)" <- this can be different than TX Signa used for the amplifier.

 Click on Save and Back